tauzero7/GRPolyRen/readme.md

 - __left-arrow :__   rotate object around black hole (negatively)

 ## User Interface

 * __Load Files__
-    You can either load a lua script or an object file or a settings file.
+    You can either load a Lua script or an object file or a settings file.

 * __Mouse__
     The mouse can handle either the object or the camera.